sonocotta/esparagus-media-center/README.md

 Esparagus Media Center is a series of ESP32-based media center devices.
 They all run [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software and have similar media capabilities, but are aimed at different use cases.
 They share a similar look, and compared to my earlier designs, they have a great-looking aluminum case.

-Our [Crowd Supply campaign](https://www.crowdsupply.com/sonocotta/esparagus-media-center) for backing the manufacturing of Esparagus series boards is currently underway.
-If you have any interest, please consider subscribing to receive updates on the campaign.
+Our [Crowd Supply campaign](https://www.crowdsupply.com/sonocotta/esparagus-media-center) for backing the manufacturing of Esparagus series boards recently has finished with success, and I'm eternally grateful to every backer for that support.

 ## Table of Contents